Care for our common home group

 Next Volunteer Day at St Teresa's:

-Saturday 26th July from 10am
+Saturday 30th August from 10am

 St Teresa’s Estate

-Thanks – June 2025
+Thanks – July 2025

-Another beautiful sunny morning, greeted the happy band of volunteers who gathered once again to tackle the estate of St Teresa’s.
+Another beautiful sunny morning greeted the happy band of volunteers who gathered once again to tackle the estate of St Teresa’s.
 A most sincere vote of thanks to you all.

-The next St Teresa’s Volunteer Day will be on Saturday 26th July at 10:00.
+The next St Teresa’s Volunteer Day will be on Saturday 30th August at 10:00.

 It would be wonderful to have a few more helpers.
 No special skills are necessary, just work clothes, hardy shoes and most importantly: YOURSELF.

 We will use the Social Centre toilet facilities and kitchen to make some hot drinks – hopefully to enjoy outside.
-Again, Thank You to all the volunteers and Regards, Romeo

 What we have been doing